noplanman/tsu-helper/README.md

   - [Get it on OpenUserJS.org](https://openuserjs.org/install/noplanman/Tsu_Helper.user.js)
   - [Get it on GreasyFork](https://greasyfork.org/en/scripts/6372-tsu-helper/code/Tsu%20Helper.user.js)

-###~~With Bookmarklet~~
-As of version 1.5 the bookmarklet is not supported any more because the script has become too big!

 ##Any ideas / Feature requests / Comments?
 If you have any ideas for me or things you would like to see in this script, go ahead and create a [New Issue](https://github.com/noplanman/tsu-helper/issues/new) and let me know!
 Any comment is highly appreciated, thanks!